 Understanding them can determine whether or not selling by auction sale is right for you.

-If you’re a buyer, it’s useful to understand so you can help try and determine if the property you're buying has any underlying issues.
+If you’re considering buying a property at auction, it's useful to understand why properties end up here so you can try and determine if the property you're buying has any underlying issues.

 1. Reasons houses go to auction

-Although auctions are growing they're still only account for a small number of property sales.
+Although auctions are growing in popularity, they still only account for a small number of property sales.
 As we mentioned above, they only account for 2.3% of properties sold in the UK.
 Here are where those figures come from:

 - Data from the Office For National Statistics shows that 651,987 houses were sold in England and Wales during 2020.